IF I SEEK US

 Commentary: The evil things are clearly evil concepts that “miss the mark” and are spread by communication from those that do not understand the truth about god.
 Of course, the primary disseminators of falsity are the formal theologians, preachers and evangelists.

 Commentary: John the Baptist clearly understood something was wrong and railed against the current situation, but he did not understand the truth.
-Becoming a child is to sweep away the wrong concepts and to start all over to replace them by learning from Jesus.
-Anyone who does this would be vastly superior to John, because even though he introduced Jesus as the son of God, he was so full of wrong concepts that after watching and listening to Jesus for a while, he had his doubts and sent some of his disciples to ask Jesus directly if he was the one.
+Becoming a child is to sweep away the wrong concepts and to start all over to replace them by learning from Yeshua.
+Anyone who does this would be vastly superior to John, because even though he introduced Yeshua as the son of God, he was so full of wrong concepts that after watching and listening to Yeshua for a while, he had his doubts and sent some of his disciples to ask Yeshua directly if he was the one.

-Commentary: Jesus is here talking about operating in the two paradigms.
-The old paradigm of god as ruler, overlord and lawgiver, cannot be made compatible with the humble, gracious human Jesus who offers equality to us as sons of god.
+Commentary: Yeshua is here talking about operating in the two paradigms.
+The old paradigm of god as ruler, overlord and lawgiver, cannot be made compatible with the humble, gracious human Yeshua who offers equality to us as sons of god.